Gokyo Lake Trek - 13 Days

 Where To Buy Sim In Nepal?

-A foreign citizen can purchase a local Sim( NCell or NTC) from the airport at Tribhuvan International Airport(TIA).
-You can also buy the SIM from an authorised shop in Thamel.
+A foreign citizen can purchase a local Sim( NCELL or NTC) from the airport at Tribhuvan International Airport(TIA).
+You can also buy the SIM from an authorized shop in Thamel.
 To get the SIM, you need to submit a photocopy of your passport and a recent passport-size photograph.
 It will cost you around USD1-2, and for Data you need to pay an extra USD 5-10.
 We recommend that you obtain the Sim before heading to Lukla for the Gokyo Lake Trek.
 You will use it to communicate with your family and access the mobile internet.

-Get Drone permit For Gokyo Lake Trek And Gokyo Ri Hike
+Get Drone permit For Gokyo Trek

-How to Book Gokyo Lake Trek And Gokyo Ri Hike
+How to Book Gokyo Lake Trek

 Step 1: Read the detail package on our website.
-Check Include and Exclude.
+Check include and exclude.

 Step 3: Make an advance non-refundable payment of 20% to book the Package.